Levi-Armstrong/VTK/Examples/iOS/readme.txt

 * likely need to update a couple setting in the project to find the vtk fraework
 * and its header files.
 You may also get unresolved link errors related to the
-* c++ standard libraries.
+* c++ standard libaries.
 I have had to change the stdlib settings in XCode away
 * from the compiler default to explicitly select a std c++ library

 * If you built VTK to run on the actual device, make sure you have all